grz0zrg/fsynth/documentation/mk/docs/ui.md

 The information panel at the top convey minor and major informations such as (in order from left to right)

 - connectivity status for each services (SERVER, CHAT, AUDIO SERVER)
-  - a red indicator signal that the connection to this service failed
+    - a red color signal that the connection to this service failed
     - a green indicator signal that Fragment is currently connected to this service
     - the service name can be found by hovering the icon with the cursor
 - username
     - the username can be edited by clicking on it (affect all sessions)
 - various informations which can be enabled or disabled in the settings dialog such as
-  - FAS CPU load (if Fragment Audio Server is enabled)
+    - FAS CPU load
-  - the actual number of simultaneous MIDI notes for each channels (polyphony)
+    - actual number of simultaneous MIDI notes for each channels (polyphony)
-  - the actual number of oscillators
+    - actual number of oscillators
-  - the current frequency under the mouse cursor
+    - cursor position and current frequency under the mouse cursor
-- the playback time (at the center)
+- playback time (at the center)
-- a gain controller on the top right corner (master volume)
+- gain controller on the top right corner (master volume)

 ### Canvas / Graphical score